 7.4.
-Mid-term review for Academic and Professional Track (APT) Assistant Professors and Lecturers
+Mid-term review for Academic and Professional Track (APT) Assistant Professors

-To provide a formative review of Instructional Assistant Professors, Assistant Professors of Practice and Lecturers near the mid-point of the period toward promotion, a similar mid-term review process will be conducted for APT Assistant Professors in the third calendar year in the rank.
+To provide a formative review of Instructional Assistant Professors and Assistant Professors of Practice near the mid-point of the period toward promotion, a similar mid-term review process will be conducted for APT Assistant Professors in the third calendar year in the rank.
+There is no set period before which APT faculty can request review for promotion.